Open-Speech-EkStep/data-acquisition-pipeline/README.md

 # Data Collection Pipeline
-### It is a part of [Vakyansh's](https://open-speech-ekstep.github.io/mkdocs/) to enable smart crawling of the web to scrape relevant audio data to train models.
+### It is a part of [Vakyansh](https://open-speech-ekstep.github.io/mkdocs/) to enable smart crawling of the web to scrape relevant audio data to train models.

-This is downloading framework that is extensible and allows the user to add new source without much code changes.
+This is a downloading framework that is extensible and allows the user to add new source without much code changes.
 For each new source user need to write a scrapy spider script and rest of downloading and meta file creation is handled by repective pipelines.
-And if required user can add their custom pipelines.
-This framework automatically transfer the downloaded data to a Google cloud bucket automatically.
+And if required, user can add their custom pipelines.
+This framework automatically transfers the downloaded data to a Google cloud bucket.
 For more info on writing scrapy spider and pipeline one can refer to the [documentation](https://docs.scrapy.org/en/latest/intro/tutorial.html).

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->